Dans-labs/dariah/docs/Server.md

 fieldSpecs
 ----------
-A dictionary of the fields and their characteristics, needed to accomodate the display and manipulation of its values.
+A dictionary of the fields and their characteristics, needed to accommodate the display and manipulation of its values.
 A field spec may contain the following bits of information:

 * **label**: a user-friendly name of the field